0xOucan/0xXOCTest/0xXOC-Frontend/README.md

 The 0xXOC marketplace uses a secure escrow system to protect all trades:
 - Tokens are held in escrow during the trading process
-- Escrow is controlled by smart contracts and verified by Coinbase Agent Kit
+- Escrow is controlled by smart contracts and verified by Coinbase AgentKit
 - All transactions are recorded on-chain for full transparency
 - Escrow is only released when all conditions are met